bhuwan214/SpeedVisualizer/README.md

 ## 🎮 Usage

+1. **View Location Info**: See your ISP, location, and connection type on the interactive map
-1. Click the **"Start Test"** button to begin
+2. Click the **"Start Test"** button to begin speed testing
-2. Watch the circular speedometer and live graph as the test runs
+3. Watch the circular speedometer and live graph as the test runs
-3. View your results: Download, Upload, and Ping
+4. View your results: Download, Upload, and Ping
-4. Click **"Show Previous Tests"** to see your test history
+5. Click **"Show Previous Tests"** to see your test history
-5. Run multiple tests to see fluctuation trends
+6. Use **"Refresh Location"** button to update your location data

 ## 🔧 Build for Production